lrcfmd/kagome_database/ML_example/README.txt

 2. main.py
 # Run to complete all parts of workflow: testing classifiers, similarity ranking, classification of query phase fields and calculation of pareto fronts
+# Vectors should be downloaded first from the link above

 3. similarity_ranking.plot_graphs.py
 # Creates graphs that weren't needed for analysis including histograms of reconstruction error distribution, and single/average MFD plots